High Quality Links purple

 Resource pages are a great source for high-quality backlinks because they often come from reputable websites with high domain authority.
 Being featured on a well-respected resource page enhances your credibility and authority in your niche.

 However, resource pages typically have high editorial standards and only link to the best content.
-Your content needs to be as good–or better than–the other content listed on the page.
+Your content needs to be as good as or better than the other content listed on the page.

-Finding the right resource pages to target is the first step.
+The first step is to find resource pages to target..
 Use Google search operators to locate these pages.
 For example, you can use queries like:

 • Your keyword + “inurl:resources”